 All students benefit from targeted remediation, but this is especially true for students who are at risk of dropping out of a program due to poor performance.

 ExamSoft’s unparalleled data and reporting capabilities allow you to identify these students, see which specific concepts they’re struggling with, and help them achieve the kind of tangible improvement they need to stay on track in your program.
+Improving your student retention in the classroom.

 “When students drop out of medical school, millions and millions of tuition dollars are lost.
 ExamSoft allows us to predict student performance and step in early, which has already reduced our dropout rate from eight percent to two percent, which is $2.2 million in savings per year.”